samarth8392/CircONTrack/docs/pipeline_overview.md

 - Validates junction signatures through read orientation analysis

 **Implementation Logic Assessment**:
-✅ **Sound Logic**: Junction detection is a gold standard for circular DNA identification.
+Junction detection is a gold standard for circular DNA identification.
 The back-to-back signature is a definitive indicator of circular topology, as linear DNA cannot produce such patterns.

 ### 3. Split-Read Analysis